 This pipeline will scar our countryside forever!

+This underground pipeline will transport captured carbon dioxide from industrial sites in the Peak District and Staffordshire to undersea storage.
 This pipeline project will create an ecological scar the width of another M53 Motorway right down the middle of the Wirral Peninsula and across Cheshire and into Derbyshire.
 Even after completion the evidence will still be visible, where trees, hedges, deep footed walls once stood; large gaps will remain.
 Deep rooted trees and hedges will not be allowed to be "replanted" as the roots or foundations will not be allowed to encroach on the pipeline to prevent damage

 The pipeline construction site requires a working corridor roughly 30 meters wide, (According to Peak Cluster and Butcher & Barlow LLP).
+Quote: "

 The Peak Cluster CO2 pipeline is designed with a diameter of approximately 24–36 inches (61–91 cm),